Search

 As in all the churches of the saints, the women should keep silent in the churches.
 For they are not permitted to speak, but should be in submission, as the Law also says.
 If there is anything they desire to learn, let them ask their husbands at home.
 For it is shameful for a woman to speak in church.
 (1 Corinthians 14:33–35, ESVUK)

 A pastor has to be able to lead and teach the congregation to fulfil his primary duty.
 However, in this passage Paul clearly says that women are to keep silent during church worship and have a submissive role.
 These two roles are not reconcilable.
-In addition, Paul said that he is writing “a command of the Lord” here (1 Corinthians 14:37), so this is not simply an issue limited to the culture of that time; it is a timeless command for all generations.
+In addition, Paul says that this is what the Law says (1 Corinthians 14:34) and that he is writing “a command of the Lord” here (1 Corinthians 14:37), so this is not simply an issue limited to the culture of that time; it is a timeless command for all generations.
 Another teaching concerning women in the context of church worship, which Paul wrote in his first letter to Timothy, a young pastor, is the following:

 Let a woman learn quietly with all submissiveness.
 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
 For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.
 (1 Timothy 2:11–14)